d-tang9/spr888/README.md

 The helper script will assist users with spinning up our dockerized challenges.

 Other challenges materials can be found on CTFd.

+For challenges located in this directory, please use 'docker compose up -d' to start the challenge